 And that’s where funny safety videos come in.

 Safety and compliance aren’t the most interesting part of onboarding and training.
-Often, HR managers hand out a safety handbook and go through a quick presentation so new hires will know the safety guidelines of the company.
+Often, HR managers hand out a safety handbook and go through a quick presentation so new hires will know the company’s safety guidelines.

 But this can be problematic.
 Employees rarely ever retain information disseminated in this way, and injuries and accidents can often happen as a result.
 This not only hurts the individual, but it can also damage workplace morale and become a serious liability issue.